aprs434/aprs434.github.io/README.md

 ### Decoding CCCC

 ### Encoding D
-First, multiply the _SSID_ integer by 16 and add the path code as listed in below table.
+First, multiply the _SSID_ integer by 16.
+Then, add the path code digit as listed in below table.
-Then, convert the resulting integer to a single Base256 byte.
+Finally, convert the resulting integer to a single Base256 byte.

 ### Decoding D